yag-im/infra/doc/storage.md

 on each node after reboot.

-7. update volume_size in ovh module in tofu.
+7. WARNING! update volume_size in ovh module in tofu.
+WARNING!
+Next time tofu runs, appstor will be destroyed.
+Need to re-init it using ansible init script.
+So skip this step, but remeber to update volume size later.
 8. Check lsyncd is running on the master node (US-EAST) (see FAQ below).

 # Q&A and useful commands